Americans released from Russian custody arrive at Joint Base Andrews

-JOINT BASE ANDREWS, Md. – Three Americans released from Russian custody were greeted by President Joe Biden and Vice President Kamala Harris and reunited with their family members upon arriving at Joint Base Andrews, Thursday.

-Paul Whelan, Evan Gershkovich and Alsu Kurmasheva landed at approximately 11:40 p.m.
-EST. Following the arrival, they spent time speaking with the president and vice president and reconnecting with family prior to departing for San Antonio, Texas.
+Three Americans released from Russian custody are greeted by President Joe Biden and Vice President Kamala Harris at Joint Base Andrews, Md., Aug.
+3, 2024.
+Paul Whelan, Evan Gershkovich and Alsu Kurmasheva reunited with their families and spoke with the president and vice president.
+(U.S. Air Force video by Staff Sgt.
+Isaac March)

-After the success of the multinational diplomatic negotiations early Thursday, Joint Base Andrews sprang into action.
-Members of the 89th Airlift Wing and 316th Wing coordinated logistics, security, and support functions to prepare America's Airfield for the arrival.

 |Date Taken: